Richard-Burd/react-redux-portfolio-project/README.md

     c.) ./portfolio-project/react-redux-portfolio-project/client (master) $ npm install --save redux-thunk d.) ./portfolio-project/react-redux-portfolio-project/client (master) $ npm install redux-logger e.) ./portfolio-project/react-redux-portfolio-project/client (master) $ npm install --save redux-devtools-extension

+x.)
+Create the necessary store, action & reducer files needed to fetch astronauts and use them as an example for testing the libraries to make sure they are functioning properly in this workspace

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: